SharePoint/sp-dev-docs/docs/sp-add-ins/give-your-provider-hosted-add-in-the-sharepoint-look-and-feel.md

 > [!NOTE]
 > The name "apps for SharePoint" is changing to "SharePoint Add-ins."
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
 For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 This is the second in a series of articles about the basics of developing provider-hosted SharePoint Add-ins.
-You should first be familiar with [SharePoint Add-ins](sharepoint-add-ins.md) and the previous article in this series:
+You should first be familiar with the topic [SharePoint Add-ins](sharepoint-add-ins.md) and the previous article in this series:

 -  [Get started creating provider-hosted SharePoint Add-ins](get-started-creating-provider-hosted-sharepoint-add-ins.md)